drizzle-lang/drizzle/README.md

     - [ ] Move the compiler to LLVM
     - [ ] Add on extra tools
     - [ ] Extend the drizzle stdlib
+    - [ ] Improve the syntax definition file and convert it into .tmLanguage

 ## Contributing
 This project is open to anyone who wants to learn anything about creating programming languages!